About This Policy

 The Respondent shall be provided with a draft of the Inquiry Panel report and shall have 10 days to provide written comments on it.
 The Inquiry Panel may also make relevant portions of the Inquiry Report available to the Complainant and/or witnesses (but not give them a copy), for comment.
 In preparing its final report, the Inquiry Panel shall consider and attach any comments made by the Respondent (and by the Complainant and/or witnesses, if applicable) on the draft Inquiry Panel report.
 As a condition to review the Inquiry Report, the recipient may be required to sign a confidentiality agreement with the University.

-The chair of the Inquiry Panel shall transmit the Inquiry Report to the Provost.
-The Provost shall decide whether the findings from the Inquiry warrant conducting an Investigation.
-The Inquiry is completed when the Provost makes this determination.
+The chair of the Inquiry Panel shall transmit the Inquiry Report to the VPR.
+The Vice Provost for Research shall decide whether the findings from the Inquiry warrant conducting an Investigation.
+The Inquiry is completed when the Vice Provost for Research makes this determination.

 4. Notice of Results of Inquiry; Report to Federal Authorities.

-The Provost shall notify the Respondent, the Complainant, and appropriate University officials in writing of his or her decision whether to proceed to an Investigation.
+The Vice Provost for Research shall notify the Respondent, the Complainant, Provost and appropriate University officials in writing of his or her decision whether to proceed to an Investigation.
 The notice to the Respondent must include a copy of the final Inquiry Report.
-To the extent required by federal regulation, the Provost shall provide notice to federal authorities concerning the Inquiry and the decision whether an Investigation is warranted.
-For example, for PHS-funded research, regulations require that institutions provide ORI with the written finding of the Provost and a copy of the Inquiry Report.
+To the extent required by federal regulation, the Vice Provost for Research shall provide notice to federal authorities concerning the Inquiry and the decision whether an Investigation is warranted.
+For example, for PHS-funded research, regulations require that institutions provide ORI with the written finding of the Vice Provost for Research and a copy of the Inquiry Report.
 (Code of Federal Regulations, Vol. 42, Sec.
 93.309)

 5. Documentation of Decision Not to Investigate

-If the Provost decides that an Investigation is not warranted, the Research Compliance Officer shall maintain for 7 years after the termination of inquiry sufficiently detailed documentation of the Inquiry to permit a later assessment by ORI.
+If the Vice Provost for Research decides that an Investigation is not warranted, the Director of Research Compliance Officer shall maintain for 7 years after the termination of inquiry sufficiently detailed documentation of the Inquiry to permit a later assessment by ORI.
 These documents must be provided to ORI or other authorized HHS personnel upon request.

 1. Initiation and Purpose of Investigation